DevExpress-Examples/web-dashboard-custom-dataset-storage/Readme.md

 The following example shows how to create a custom dashboard storage.
 In this example, a <a href="https://msdn.microsoft.com/en-us/library/system.data.dataset(v=vs.110).aspx">DataSet</a> is used as an in-memory storage of dashboards.
 You can use <a href="https://msdn.microsoft.com/en-us/library/system.data.common.dataadapter(v=vs.110).aspx">DataAdapter</a> to save dashboard from this DataSet to a database.

-A custom dashboard storage should implement one of the following interfaces: [IDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage) or [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage).
+The custom dashboard storage should implement one of the following interfaces: [IDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IDashboardStorage) or [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage).

 ## Files to Look at